 The very first flowers to emerge in early spring/late winter, Snowdrops often bloom surrounded by ice and snow.
 Delicate pendant white flowers accented with a touch of green.
 Height 6”.

 Preceded only by the Snowdrops, these bright yellow buttercup-like flowers bring welcome color to the otherwise dormant garden.
 Height 3”-4”.
 Unlike other bulbs, these should be soaked in warm water for 24 hours before planting.

-The species crocus (“Tommy” and vernus crocus) tend to be less desirable to squirrels & chipmunks.
+“Tommy” and vernus crocus tend to be less desirable to squirrels and chipmunks.

-Crocus vernus ‘Pickwick’ – Showy cup shaped flowers sport vivid purple & white stripes.
-Yellow anthers add contrasting color.
+Crocus vernus ‘Pickwick’ – Showy cup-shaped flowers sport vivid purple & white stripes.
+Yellow anthers add a contrasting color.
 Height 4”-5”